 Methods

-Seroconversion of specific ANAs was analyzed using electronic health records from SLE patients.
-Titers of specific ANAs and anti-varicella zoster virus (VZV) were determined in serum from a longitudinal SLE patient cohort, and serum from SLE patients treated with rituximab and belimumab.
+Seroconversion of specific ANAs was analyzed using electronic health records from patients with SLE.
+Titers of specific ANAs and anti-varicella zoster virus (VZV) were determined in serum samples from a longitudinal cohort of patients with SLE and serum from patients with SLE treated with rituximab and belimumab.

 Results

-Anti-Sm/RNP, like anti-dsDNA titers, seroconverted more frequently compared to anti-SS-A/SS-B. Furthermore, anti-Sm/RNP as well as anti-dsDNA titers, but not anti-SS-A/SS-B titers, fluctuated significantly compared to stable anti-VZV controls.
-Likewise, reductions in anti-dsDNA and anti-Sm/RNP titers after B cell depleting treatment were comparable in magnitude.
+Anti-Smith (anti-Sm) and anti-RNP, similar to anti-dsDNA titers, seroconverted more frequently compared to anti-SS-A/SS-B. Furthermore, anti-Sm/RNP and anti-dsDNA titers, but not anti-SS-A/SS-B titers, fluctuated significantly compared to stable anti-VZV controls.
+Likewise, reductions in anti-dsDNA and anti-Sm/RNP titers after B cell-depleting treatment were comparable in magnitude.
 However, only anti-dsDNA titer reductions associated with clinical outcomes.

 Together, these results show that anti-Sm/RNP and anti-dsDNA, in contrast to anti-SS-A/SS-B, frequently fluctuate and their levels can decrease following B cell-targeted treatments.
 Thus, distinct ANAs have variable kinetics, potentially reflecting their derivation from different B cell differentiation pathways.